jchristianhall/dev-exercises/css/src/README.md

 * I can't seem to figure out how to get the subtle shoe animation to play in reverse, so that's annoying.
 * I had to use a few magic numbers for the sake of time.
 I'd refactor those out otherwise.
 * Naming is hard.
 My first pass was silly.
 Second pass was a bit better.
+* I totally should have squashed all my microcommits.